alem-platform/bootcamp-go/story01/second-touch/README.md

 # second-touch

-<p data-story-username="amirhan">Good.
+<p data-story-username="aberonshin">Good.
 Continue like this, I will explain it later.</p>

 ### Task